Sugunapriyadharshini Sundararama

 DOCTORAL CANDIDATE

-Mirella completed BSc (Honours) Applied Biology and Biopharmaceutical Science from Galway-Mayo IT and a MSc Clinical Research degree from NUI Galway.
+Mirella completed B.Sc.
+(Honours) Applied Biology and Biopharmaceutical Science from Galway-Mayo IT and a M.Sc.
+Clinical Research degree from University of Galway.
 Her PhD research is focused on developing physiologically relevant models of diabetic foot ulcer for pathophysiological studies and drug testing (especially using microfluidics) - as part of the lifETIME Centre for Doctoral Training group.
-Her supervisors are prof. Gerard O’Connor, Dr Yury Rochev and prof. Timothy O’Brien.
+Her supervisors are Prof. Gerard O’Connor, Dr. Yury Rochev and Prof. Timothy O’Brien.

 Narjes Meselmani